 Step 4.
 Next, connect the USB flash drive to your PC with at least 8 GB of free storage.

 Step 5.
 Now, Rufus will automatically detect your PC’s inserted USB flash drive.
-So, click the
+So, click the Select button beside “Disk or ISO image (Please select).”

 Step 8.
-After that, you need to choose the option “Extended Windows 11 Installation (no TPM/no Secure 800t/8G8- RAM)” option from the drop-down menu of “Image option.”
+After that, you need to choose the option “Extended Windows 11 Installation (no TPM/no Secure 800t/8G8- RAM)” option from the drop-down menu of the “Image option.”
 Don’t forget to select this option; otherwise, it will defeat the whole purpose.

 Step 9.
-Next, ensure that the Partition scheme set to “GPT” and the Target system set to “UEFI (non-CSM).”
+Next, ensure that the Partition scheme is set to “GPT” and the Target system set to “UEFI (non-CSM).”

 Step 10.
 You can leave the default for all other options if you don’t know about that.
-After that, click the
+After that, click the Start button.

 Then, you will notice that the “Ready” status message turns green.
 Now, the USB disk is ready.
 You can remove the USB drive from your PC and start installing Windows 11 on any PC that does not support RAM, TPM 2.0, Secure Boot, etc.